 New Modern House Ditch – Fireplace Detail Progress

 Kitchen Progress – New Modern House Ditch

-Even with changes to the floor, beam, and cabinet finishes, the integrity of the living/dining/kitchen design came through well.
+Even with changes to the floor finish, beam finish, and cabinet finishes, the integrity of the living/dining/kitchen design came through well.
 The bamboo cabinets should be a good alternative to white oak and we hope they’ll remain as timeless.
 This open-concept layout includes a back kitchen that continues beyond the cooking wall to left of window sink.
 These back pantry areas are ideal to enable some dirtier behind-the-scenes work … a work area to have the wall ovens, food storage, clean-up sink, and prep area.
 If some things don’t want to be totally on display with the open kitchen concept, then a connected back kitchen/pantry area serves that purpose.
 The space feels a little darkish, but the scale of the main living space probably helps.

-Please stay-tuned for ongoing updates to the progress and story.
 Owner moved-in to the home in late 2016, and furnishings are nearing completion.
 Most of the exterior landscaping will be completed in spring 2017.
 We do not have a firm timetable for the Phase Two Studio addition, but believe it’s still in the plan.
 Overall, we’re grateful to have been involved on this excellent design opportunity, but not satisfied with the process or the team dynamic.
 We hope to be able to finish the documentation/photography on the project, but that’s TBD.